 You will have the option of selecting three (3) out of five interaction activities for up to a total of 90 points.
 These will supplement the learning from the lectures and assignments and build connectivity with classmates.
 You must meet the initial post date to participate in the discussion.
 Each interaction will be worth 30 points requiring initial post, responses, and replies.
-NO Late Submissions will be permitted due to the timeframe for activity between participants.
+NO late submissions will be permitted due to the timeframe for activity between participants.
+The top three scores from interactions will be applied.